 “A woman.
 She picked another man, one I thought was a friend.”

 It was as close to the truth I’d get.
 There was a woman, it was just she didn’t like me as much as I did her.
 The both of us couldn’t stay, so I quit and left.

 “Well, it’s too late to go on, the hotel’s out the door and thirty paces straight ahead.
 Tommy’s taken your horse to the livery stable.”

 “I’ll see you at the service in the morning.”

 Odd, when I walked out the church door, the scene had changed from what I last remembered.
-On dusk, there were lights, and people.
+At dusk, there were lights and people.
 Not many, but just enough to give the town an air of reality.

-This had to be an historical town that went that extra mile for reality.
+This had to be a historical town that went that extra mile for reality.
 It had to be.